Xela132/newsfeed_app/README.md

 This project is a newsfeed app that emulates a social media app (at least the front end part of it)

+It should be in the lib directory and then main.dart

 to run the app, have a virtual android or physical (virtual is preferred) device.
 When the program is ran, it should display the app with no posts. in the bottom right corner is an add button (plus icon), which allows someone to write their name and a text post.
 These posts are put at the top of the screen.